jadetang/scala_sql/README.md

 1.currently the java/scala data type are implicitly converted to the build-in type using the scala implicit class, however it can't not convert null which is a special type in java, so when doing computation like sum,order by on column which has a null value, the code will throw an exception.
-In another word, the query engine can not accept null if you wanna to some computation on a column.
+In another word, if a column has a null value, you can not do computation on it.

 2.The engine uses the build in function
 ```scala